-2.2 Coeur d' Alene Indian Reservation
+3.2 Coeur d'Alene Indian Reservation

-The current exterior boundaries of the Reservation encompass a total of approximately 334,410 acres and, in addition, include Tribal submerged lands located within the approximate southern one-third of Coeur d' Alene Lake) and within the St. Joe River, as well as portions of the Hangman Creek watershed, also tributary to the Spokane River (Figure 1).
-The majority of the Reservation is located within Benewah County; a small portion is located within Kootenai County.
+The current exterior boundaries of the Reservation encompass a total of approximately 334,410 acres and include submerged lands located within the approximate southern one-third of Coeur d'Alene Lake and the lower St. Joe River, as well as portions of the Hangman Creek watershed, also tributary to the Spokane River (Figure 1)1.